KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/bonus_section.md

 That’s not useful, is it?
 This is called a bug which is something you’ll run into regularly as a developer.
 Let’s fix that with another conditional!
 These changes need to happen in _my-scripts.js_ in Atom.

-1. First, check to see if `orderName` has a value.
-We just want the conditional to evaluate to true and an undefined value will always evaluate to the boolean value false.
+1. To fix this first use a conditional to check if the `orderName` variable has a value.
+We just want the conditional to evaluate to true - an undefined value will always evaluate to the boolean value false.
 That means all we have to do to check whether or not `orderName` has a value is check `if (orderName) {`

 2. Wrap that if statement around the if statement that is checking our drink count.
 This is called "nesting" if statements.